Does a Seatbelt Ticket Affect Insurance Rates?

 2. Pay the ticket and take a defensive driving course.
 If the violation was legitimate but you don't want your insurance premiums to go up, taking a defensive driving course may help offset the impact.
 Many insurance companies offer discounts for completing these courses.

 3. Challenge the ticket in traffic court - You can contest the ticket in court.
-While this could get the ticket dismissed, it may also cost more than paying the fine.
+Contesting the ticket can get it dismissed, but contesting can cost more than paying the fine.

 4. Hire a traffic attorney - Having an attorney may increase your chances of winning.
 But legal fees can be more than the fine itself.
 If the ticket is dismissed, it won't appear on your driving record or insurance rates.